-What are managed funds and how do you invest?
+What are managed funds and how do you invest in them?

-When you invest in a managed fund, you get the benefit of expert decision making.
-These fund managers do all of the investing for you so you don't have to worry about the day to day.
+When you invest in a managed fund, you get the benefit of expert decision-making, so you don't have to worry about the day to day.

 Different types of managed funds